 Share

-FAQ | Irregular segment wear?
+FAQ | Irregular wear of the segment?

 THE CAUSES could be three: